badrod/AspireAppDemo/README.md

 ## Testing

+/Tests.csproj
+- Includes unit tests for core parsing logic.
+- One integration test for the upload API endpoint is provided.
 - No automated tests are included by default.
 Add unit tests for parsing and API behaviors in a `tests` project.
 - For quick manual tests use the provided `index.html` UI and sample invoice files.